smfo/whatILearntToday/React/hooks/callbackMemo.md

 Technique used for speed up computer programs by storing the results of expensive function calls and returning this cached result if the same input is being passed to the function.

-useCAllback caches a function, while useMemo caches a value.
+useCallback caches a function, while useMemo caches a value.

 Pass an inline callback and an array of dependencies.
 The memoized version of the callback will only change if one of the dependencies has changed.
 This is usefull